Sly Cooper: Sly 3: Honor Among Thieves (2005)

-Despite the anticipation after an 8-year hiatus, Sly Cooper: Thieves in Time was, on average, the lowest-rated game of the series despite still ultimately receiving positive reviews.
-Its highest rating came from Game Informer, which gave it a 9/10 and thus called it the best game since the original.
-IGN, giving it an 8/10, summarized that despite the "ridiculous load times, occasionally frustrating gameplay and some bizarre, archaic motion controls, Sly Cooper: Thieves in Time is a worthy game to add to your library" as it "harkens back to a different time in gaming while modernizing the experience for a new generation."
-GamesRadar gave it a 4.5/5, similarly criticizing the "lengthy (but infrequent) load times" and "cliffhanger ending", but saying the good points were "stellar presentation" and "excellent level design."
-It is the lowest-rated game of the series on Metacritic and GameRankings (with a score of 75 on both sites), GameSpot (with a 7.5, just below the first game's 7.8), IGN (with an 8.0, just below the third game's 8.1), and Eurogamer, where it was the first game of the series to receive a score other than 8/10 (instead receiving a 6/10).

-Other titles

-The Sly Collection
+The Sly Collection (2010)

-The Sly Collection (titled The Sly Trilogy in PAL regions and Sly Cooper Collection in Asia) is a remastered port of the first three games in the series, released for the PlayStation 3 on a single Blu-ray Disc as a Classics HD title.
+The Sly Collection (titled The Sly Trilogy in PAL regions) is a remastered port of the first three games in the series, released in November 2010 for the PlayStation 3 on a single Blu-ray Disc as a Classics HD title.
 The games were ported by Sanzaru Games and published by Sony Computer Entertainment America.
-On November 29, 2011, The Sly Collection was released as a digital download on the PlayStation Store, with each title in the collection available as separate purchase.
+On November 29, 2011, The Sly Collection was released as a digital download on the PlayStation Store, with each title in the collection available as a separate purchase.
 The collection also includes a set of mini games.
 On May 27, 2014, the collection was released for the PlayStation Vita.
 Sly 1 and 2 are featured on the game card, while Sly 3 is accessed through an included download voucher.

-Features

-The core game and story for all games remains unchanged with the remastered versions.
 For the remastering, all three games have had a graphics overhaul to allow them to support modern 720p resolution.
-When in 3D mode the games run at 30fps, while in normal mode, the games run 60fps.
+When in 3D mode the games run at 30fps, while in normal mode, the games run at 60fps.
 All three of the games also have trophies, with one platinum each.
 PlayStation Move supported mini-games and 3D support are available in the Collection, as well as trophies.
-Upon completing every game in the Collection, a Sly 4 teaser trailer is unlocked.
+Upon completing every game in the Collection, the Sly Cooper: Thieves in Time ("Sly 4") teaser trailer is unlocked.

 However, these features are not available in the downloadable version.